 to invest in certain asset classes rather than specific funds.

-The WDC offers five different passive index funds that are designed
+The WDC offers six different passive index funds that are designed

 to closely mirror the performance of a particular market index.

 11 actively managed investments that range from conservative to